A lot or a little?

 This isn't a typical "disease of the week" movie about someone triumphing over adversity; it's a far more complex and moving story about two people who love and care for and about each other.
 Though in other aspects of her life Rusty is completely irresponsible, even dissolute, with Rocky she is the ideal of maternal strength and commitment.
 And Rocky is a source of strength for her, too, acting almost as her parent.

 Mask has several exceptionally touching moments, and it shows us over and over again that it is not about an "abnormal" boy in a normal world, but about a real boy in a world where everyone is different.
 As he says, "I look weird, but otherwise I'm real normal."
 Rocky has some interesting ways of coping with his problems.
 He has his version of Pollyanna's "Glad Game," using happy memories to help him through hard times.
 And his mother, who herself uses drugs, helps him manage his headaches without drugs by "talking them away."

 Families can talk about the way Rocky handles the fact that he is physically different from others.
-What other movies have you seen about outsiders and people with disabilities?
+What other movies have you seen about outsiders and people with differences and disabilities?
 Do you think Mask is a fresh, effective take on this topic?

 How do Rocky and Rusty take care of each other?
 Give some examples.
 Why is Rusty better at taking care of Rocky than she is at taking care of herself?

 - On DVD or streaming: September 7, 2004

 - Topics: Friendship, Great Boy Role Models, High School, Misfits and Underdogs

 For kids who love dramas